 • Petition title search

-• Meet lender's standards as specified in the escrow agreement
+• Meet lender's guidelines as noted in the escrow agreement

 • Prorate tax, interest, insurance and other fees according to guidelines